xoidlabs/xoid/docs/recipes/using-immer.md

 title: Using immer
 ---

-While **xoid**'s API surface is kept small intentionally, however there's a way for extensions.
+While **xoid**'s API surface is kept small intentionally, there's a way for extensions.
-If you'd like to add a `.produce` method that uses **immer** internally, you can do so like the following.
+If you'd like to add a `.produce` method that uses **immer** internally, you can do it like the following.

 ```js
 import { create } from 'xoid'